 Loading...

-Hello, my name's Mr. Ballam.
+Hello, my name's Mr. Balam.

 Thanks for choosing this lesson.

-This lesson's all around making bang bang veg, with an Asian slaw.
+This lesson's all around making bang bang veg with an Asian slaw.

-The first one is Sichuan which is a province in southwestern China.
+The first one is Sichuan which is a province in Southwestern China.

-The next one is florets, which are the flowering stems that make up the head of a cauliflower or broccoli.
+The next one is florets which are the flowering stems that make up the head of a cauliflower or broccoli.

-And these tests aim to evaluate different sensory attributes of food.
+The fourth one is discrimination tests and these tests aim to evaluate different sensory attributes of food.

 So for example, crunchiness.

-And the last one is membrane, which is a thin sheet of tissue or layer of cells acting as a lining or partition.
+And the last one is membrane which is a thin sheet of tissue or layer of cells acting as a lining or partition.

 So let's get started with the first part of the lesson, which is all around more sustainable diets.

-So bang bang veg is based on the popular dish of bang bang chicken, and it originates from Sichuan, which is a province in China, a region known for its bold, spicy cuisine.
+So bang bang veg is based on the popular dish of Bang bang chicken and it originates from Sichuan which is a province in China, a region known for its bold, spicy cuisine.

-So let's have a quick check for understanding, shall we?
-So what type of cuisine is the Sichuan province in China known for?
-A, B, C, or D?
-That's right, it's B, well done.
+So what type of cuisine is that Sichuan province in China known for?

-Bold and spicy.
+Well done, bold and spicy.

-So our diets and the food that we eat and the recipes we cook can be modified to be healthier and more sustainable, and we need to make sure that there's enough food for everyone produced in a sustainable way that protects our planet while improving our own health too.
+And we need to make sure that there's enough food for everyone produced in a sustainable way that protects our planet while improving our own health too.

-The recipe bang bang veg has been modified using vegetables rather than meat for more sustainable living.
+The recipe bang bang veg has been modified using vegetables rather than meat, for more sustainable living.

 So while the environmental impact of different foods can vary, there are some general principles that we can all follow to aim for a healthier and more sustainable diet.

-So the first one is to eat a more plant rich diet, more vegetables, fruit, beans, pulses, nuts, seeds, and whole grain foods too.
+So the first one is to eat a more plant-rich diet; more vegetables, fruit, beans, pulses, nuts, seeds and whole grain foods too.

 Also, we should get our five a day.